ZMH-SDUST/PhysScene/README.md

 ### 1. Performance across three relation types

 **Detailed results are coming soon...**

 ### 2. Results by individual relation

 **Detailed results are coming soon...**

 ## 🛡️ Ethics & Data Governance

-This dataset involves human participants in both data collection and recording processes.
-We take ethical considerations, privacy protection, and responsible data usage seriously.
+**This dataset involves human participants in both data collection and recording processes.
+We take ethical considerations, privacy protection, and responsible data usage seriously.**

 ### Human Subjects

-Participants were informed about the purpose and procedure of the data collection in advance.
-Participation was voluntary, and individuals had the right to decline or withdraw at any time.
+**Participants were informed about the purpose and procedure of the data collection in advance.
+Participation was voluntary, and individuals had the right to decline or withdraw at any time.**

 ### Privacy & Anonymization

-All data has been reviewed to minimize personally identifiable information.
+**All data has been reviewed to minimize personally identifiable information.**

 ### Data Usage

-This dataset is intended for research and academic purposes only.
-Users are expected to:
+**This dataset is intended for research and academic purposes only.
+Users are expected to:**

-* Use the data responsibly and ethically
+* **Use the data responsibly and ethically**
-* Avoid attempts to identify or contact participants
+* **Avoid attempts to identify or contact participants**
-* Comply with all applicable laws and institutional guidelines
+* **Comply with all applicable laws and institutional guidelines**

 ### Ethical Compliance

-The data collection process follows standard ethical guidelines for human-subject research.
+**The data collection process follows standard ethical guidelines for human-subject research.**

 ### Release Status

-🚧 Some parts of the dataset and detailed annotations are still under preparation and will be released in a future update.
+🚧 **The current version of the dataset has been fully released.
+Additional experimental types and more comprehensive annotations will be continuously updated and made available at this repository.**

 ### Contact

-If you have any concerns regarding ethics, privacy, or data usage, please contact us.
+**If you have any concerns regarding ethics, privacy, or data usage, please contact us.**